dsa-ntc/birminghamdsa.github.io/_pages/our-work.md

             <hr>
             <p>As Birmingham DSA's Mutual Aid Working Group, we aim to guide mutual aid organizing within Birmingham DSA, educate Birmingham DSA members on mutual aid organizing, strengthen relationships with existing mutual aid organizations, and more.

-            <p>To do this, we organize mutual aid programs like our Brake Light Clinics, where we repair the brake light bulbs and covers of our neighbors to minimize their interactions with police, and Street Solidarity, where we prepare and enjoy hot vegetarian meals with our neighbors.
-Both our Brake Light Clinics and Food Action are organized in their own sub working groups, which are subdivisions of the Mutual Aid Working Group.
+            <p>To do this, we organize mutual aid programs like our Brake Light & Fuse Replacement Clinics, where we repair the brake light bulbs, covers, and fuses of our neighbors' vehicles to minimize their interactions with police; and Street Solidarity, where we prepare meals, other material resources, and informational resources for our houseless and homeless neighbors twice a month.
+Both of these programs are organized in their own sub working groups, which are subdivisions of the Mutual Aid Working Group.

             <p>We also develop mutual-aid related educational opportunities; build relationships with existing regional mutual aid organizations like <a href="https://www.instagram.com/birminghammutualaid/?hl=en">Birmingham Mutual Aid</a>; and much more.